Basketry of the Year 2021

 • Full contact details, including your address, phone number and email address

-7 Judging is in early June 2020.
+7 Judging is in early June 2022.
 All entrants will be informed of the result in late June.
-Up to 8 entries (6 UK & 2 International) will be chosen from all those submitted.
-These makers will be asked to post in their pieces by a specific date.
-Four (3 UK and 1 International) will be chosen to receive prizes.
-Postage costs will be reimbursed by the Charity provided a receipt is available.
+Up to 8 entries will be chosen from all those submitted.
+These makers will be asked to post their pieces by a specific date.
+Four will be chosen to receive prizes.
+Postage costs (including Import & Export Charges coming from the E.U.) will be reimbursed by the Charity provided a receipt is sent.

-8 The 3 UK prize winners will be invited with a guest to the Banquet at the Mansion House on Thursday 17th September 2020 to receive their prizes and a certificate.
-Banqueting tickets and travel costs are paid for by the Worshipful Company’s Charity (but not accommodation).
-The international winner will be offered tickets for the banquet (but not travel or accommodation expenses).
+8 The 4 prize winners will be invited with a guest to the Banquet at the Mansion House (Date to be Confirmed) to receive their prizes and a certificate.
+Banqueting tickets and travel costs up to £200 are paid for by the Worshipful Company’s Charity (but not accommodation).
+Winners from outside the UK will be offered tickets to the Banquet (but not travel or accommodation expenses).

 9 All prize-winning pieces become the property of the Worshipful Company.
-They will be auctioned at an event later in the year, and monies obtained will be for the Worshipful Companies’ Charity.
+They will be auctioned at an event later in the year or sold and monies obtained will be for the Worshipful Companies’ Charity.

-10 The 2 overall winners are not allowed to re-enter the competition for three years.
+10 The 1st Prize Winners in the Traditional and Contemporary Basketry categories are not allowed to re-enter the competition for three years.